-The Group's activities are exposed to interest rate risk, foreign currency risk, credit risk and liquidity and cash flow risks.
+The Group's activities are exposed to interest rate risk, credit risk and liquidity and cash flow risks.
 The Group's and the Company's overall financial risk management objectives are to optimise value for their shareholders.
 The Group and the Company do not trade in derivatives instruments.